nghia71/mcc_api/README.md

         pip install requests

-5. Download the `mcc_api` package, which is this repository, by click on the green `↓ Code` button on this page, or by clicking this: [download it] (https://github.com/nghia71/mcc_api/archive/master.zip).
+5. Download the `mcc_api` package, which is this repository, by click on the green `↓ Code` button on this page, or by clicking this: [download it](https://github.com/nghia71/mcc_api/archive/master.zip).
 Unzip it into a folder.
 This folder will be where you're going to place your Python scripts.

 ## Connect to Astria and check if Pegasus is ready
 1. Download your personal access from your assigned folder on the club's Google drive.
 It should be inside the `Astria` directory (folder) with your name as part of the file name.
 For example: